Startup Idea

 5. Scale

-Sure, the majority of start-ups are ignoring this and trying to move into Custom Software Development Services immidiately.
+Sure, the majority of start-ups are ignoring this and trying to move into Custom Software Development Services immediately.
 But to override startups who are in the 99.7% zone you can scale your product only in the last 2 stages.

 idea stage graph. launching the product that market wants. improve the product that market wants